Playoffs: Japan

 J.League in Japan used a test match series between the third-from-bottom team in J1 and third-place team in J2 (see J. League promotion/relegation Series) from 2004 to 2008.
 The promotion/relegation Series concept dates as far back as 1965 and the first season of the Japan Soccer League.

 The J.League Championship was held in J.League Division 1 from the inaugural season in 1993 to the 2004 season, and in the J1 League for the 2015 and 2016 seasons, as a post-season tournament to determine the annual champion.

 Promotion/relegation Series occurred with the 2012–2016 seasons of J. League Division 2/J2 League, conditional on the top two J3 League (JFL teams from 2012 to 2013) fulfilling J. League club criteria.
 In turn, J2 implemented a promotion playoff to J1 on the style of England for the 3rd to 6th clubs.
+The new J3 League did the same beginning in 2024.

 The Japan Football League, the current Japanese 4th division, uses the promotion/relegation Series only when the number of clubs in the league needs to be filled with clubs from the Japanese Regional Leagues.
+In 2024 a promotion/relegation series was also added for the second places against the bottom J3 clubs, provided that they qualify for promotion criteria.